iamfelipe/create-template/README.md

 ## Production deployment

+1. Include files to purge:

-1. ️☠️ If Tailwind CSS is up and running in the project, include files to purge:
+   > ☠️ Only if Tailwind CSS is up and running in the project.

    ```javascript
    // webpack.settings.js